-One obvious result of this lack of activity is that the muscles throughout our body do get enough use.
+One obvious result of this lack of activity is that the muscles throughout our body do not get enough use.
 Spontaneous and regular muscle contractions throughout the whole body are an important part of the circulation system and furnish the brain with the oxygen, proteins and hormones it requires for concentration.

 To meet these supply requirements, the brain subconsciously sends signals to the muscles to move.
 The rigid furniture and environments that we find in office environments and schools today hinder this self-organized movement.